MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMGpuPartitionAdapter.md

 Accept wildcard characters: False
 ```

-### -OptimalPartitionDecode
+### -the optimalPartitionDecode
-Optimal number of decoders assigned by the Host GPU.
-This is defined by the manufacturer driver.
+the optimal number of decoders assigned by the host GPU.
+This is defined by the manufacturer's driver.

 ```yaml
 Type: UInt64